-- 4.5 Barnes temporary pier is a pontoon which reuses the existing Savoy pier which has been modified.
+- 4.6 Barnes temporary pier is a pontoon which reuses the existing Savoy pier which has been modified.
 It is approximately 40m long and 8m wide.
 It will be restrained with a pair of spud legs piles 0.50 in diameter and 16m long (Fig. 9).
+There will not be any arisings from the spud legs and the works are below water level.
 It will be connected to the riverbank via a 35m long by 2.5m wide aluminium linkspan.
 This will be founded on a concrete ground beam bankseat on the tow path at the top of the embankment (Fig. 9).
-The bankseat will be 1.5m by 4.5m and 0.75m deep. - 4.6 The linkspan connects with a lightweight raised walkway which will be located over the landside towpath as the towpath 'is located below flood defence level and floods on large tides'.
-The 45m long raised walkway is constructed from a lightweight steel frame installed over the towpath to allow dry access upstream from the pier's linkspan to the path (Hammersmith ramp) at the side of Hammersmith Bridge leading to Riverview Gardens and Hammersmith Bridge Road (Fig. 8) (Beckett Rankine, 2021, 24).
-It is to sit on the towpath using supporting legs with a timber retaining structure on the landward side (Fig. 10). - 4.7 The Hammersmith ramp will be regraded to create a slope of 1:20 leading up the embankment to Riverview Gardens.
+The bankseat will be 1.5m by 4.5m and 0.75m deep. - 4.7 The linkspan connects with a lightweight raised walkway which will be located over the landside towpath as the towpath 'is located below flood defence level and floods on large tides'.
+The 45m long raised walkway is constructed from a lightweight steel frame installed over the towpath to allow dry access upstream from the pier's linkspan to the path (Hammersmith ramp) at the side of Hammersmith Bridge leading to Riverview Gardens and Hammersmith Bridge Road (Fig. 8) (Beckett Rankinee, 2021, 24).
+It is to sit on the towpath using supporting legs with a timber retaining structure on the landward side (Fig. 10). - 4.8 The Hammersmith ramp will be regraded to create a slope of 1:20 leading up the embankment to Riverview Gardens.
 This will require the ground at the lower section of the path to be built up by approximately 800mm and that at the upper section to be reduced by approximately 200mm (Fig. 10).
-The path will have a gravel surface. - 4.8 Construction impact on archaeology will be limited to: - the two spud legs (0.50m diameter piles) retaining the pontoon, - the linkspan's bankseat 1.5m by 4.5m and 0.75m deep. - the timber retaining structure for the lightweight walkway - the regrading for the footpath reduced level at top third of path by approximately 200mm - 4.9 The design is specifically arranged in order to be a temporary structure that may be dismantled and removed with ease as set out in the Planning Statement:
+The path will have a gravel surface. - 4.9 Construction impact on archaeology will be limited to: - the two spud legs (0.50m diameter piles) retaining the pontoon, - the linkspan's bankseat 1.5m by 4.5m and 0.75m deep, - the timber retaining structure for the lightweight walkway - the regrading for the footpath reduced level at top third of path by approximately 200mm - 4.10 The design is specifically arranged in order to be a temporary structure that may be dismantled and removed with ease as set out in the Planning Statement: